-By John Baugh, PhD, MA, Margaret Bush Wilson Professor in Arts and Sciences, Washington University; Zishan Hirani, MD, MS, The University of Texas Rio Grande Valley School of Medicine, Department of Obstetrics and Gynecology; Will Ross, MD, MPH, Professor of Medicine and Associate Dean for Diversity, Washington University
+Written by John Baugh, PhD, MA, Margaret Bush Wilson Professor in Arts & Sciences; Zishan Hirani, MD, MS, professor in the Department of Obstetrics and Gynecology at the University of Texas Rio Grande Valley School of Medicine ; and Will Ross, MD, MPH, professor in the Department of Medicine at Washington University School of Medicine

 For example, every normal child learns their first language without the aid of formal instruction, and they have no memory of the enormity of this magnificent accomplishment.
 This is a universal fact pertaining to all normally developing children anywhere on earth, regardless of the society into which they are born.
 The United States is particularly interesting from the standpoint of its linguistic evolution, and the emergence of English as the dominant national language.
 Moreover, the linguistic composition of the United States is constantly undergoing change due to a wide range of national and international influences.

 Before turning to the specific relationship between linguistic diversity and its relevance to differential health outcomes for patients with dissimilar language backgrounds, it is important to appreciate some of the unique historical circumstances that have influenced the growth and evolution of linguistic diversity in America.
 Long before Europeans ever set foot on the land that now occupies the continental United States, hundreds of mutually unintelligible indigenous languages flourished from coast to coast.

 Does the linguistic background of any given patient have anything to do with the level of access, quality of care, and/or effectiveness of the medical treatment they receive?